markwkiehl/particle_device_blueprint/README.md

 - The last integer value, floating point value, and UTC datetime stamp must be displayed on the web dashboard and mobile app.
 - The historical values for the integer and floating point value must be displayed in a line chart.
 - Multiple Particle devices must be able to use the same Particle webhook.
 - A button widget on the Blynk web dashboard and mobile app will be configured to send a state change command (1/0 value) back to the Particle hardware that will turn ON/OFF the built-in LED (if no LED on GPIO D7 then the user must configure custom GPIO and connect LED).
+- Communication frequency must be configured to minimize data usage for the case when a cellular device is employed.

 # How It Works
-Data is pushed from the Particle hardware to a Particle integration webhook. &nbsp; The webhook makes a call to the Blynk HTTP API and updates the Blynk datastreams on the Blynk cloud. &nbsp; The updated datastreams cause the Blynk web dashboard and mobile app widgets configured for those datastreams to be updated.
+The firmware sketch sends an integer value from the millis() function (number of milliseconds elapsed since the device started) and a constant floating point value every 5 minutes. &nbsp; The data is pushed from the Particle hardware to a Particle integration webhook. &nbsp; The webhook makes a call to the Blynk HTTP API and updates the Blynk datastreams on the Blynk cloud. &nbsp; The updated datastreams cause the Blynk web dashboard and mobile app widgets configured for those datastreams to be updated.

 Widgets on the Blynk web dashboard and mobile app trigger a Blynk webhook. &nbsp; The webhook makes a Particle HTTP API call that sends data to the Particle hardware. &nbsp; A firmware function on the Particle hardware reacts to the data received, and causes the hardware perform a custom action.